HabaCo/PingTool/README.md

 # PingTool
-A simple ping tool with customizable arguments
+A simple ping tool with customizable arguments for android

 ### Simple Build
  - with default options